 Travel is one of my passions.
 I love everything about it – planning the trip, immersing myself in a different culture, and sharing my adventures with friends and readers.
-But, these days preparing for a trip seems harder rather than easier.
-For example, I am heading to Italy next month with my family.
+But, these days preparing for a trip just seems harder.
+For example, I am planning a trip to Hawaii after Christmas.
 I got online last weekend to do some research and two hours later I had more questions than answers.
 Can you relate?
-We now have so much information at our fingertips that we are drowning in data (every minute we create 684,000 pieces of content on Facebook alone).
+We now have so much information at our fingertips that we are drowning in data (every minute we collectively create 684,000 pieces of content on Facebook alone).
 That’s why it’s more important than ever to use smart research tactics to find the information we’re looking for.

 The next time you’re faced with this dilemma, don’t be deterred.
 There is a straightforward process you can use to make it easier not only to find information, but also to make decisions based on what you find – market research.
-Market research is a process through which an organization can collect information to determine what its constituents need, to what extent it is needed and and how easy or difficult it would be for the agency to serve that need.
+Market research is a process through which an organization can collect information to determine what its constituents need, to what extent it is needed and how easy or difficult it would be for the agency to serve that need.
 While it’s called market research, this process is used to answer questions in all areas of your nonprofit – operations, finance, programs and marketing.

-To be successful in collecting data that can help you make decisions, use this roadmap to conduct backward market research.
+To be successful in collecting data that can help you make decisions, follow this roadmap to conduct backward market research.

 Step 1: Avoid Costly Detours by Mapping the Research Ahead